matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 Clojure is right and everything else is wrong".
 But it _should_ be apparent, and maybe it is not, because I think we all aspire to write programming languages that are general purpose.
-You could probably write, a theorem prover in Clojure.
+You could probably write a theorem prover in Clojure.
 Actually, I am sure you could.

 But you certainly would get a different language if your target were compilers and theorem provers, or your target were device drivers, or